Argonne-National-Laboratory/neml/doc/sphinx/crystal_plasticity.rst

 -----------------------

-The preceding derivation shows that there are a lot of tensor operations used in the crystal plasticity stress update equation.
+The preceding derivation shows that there are a lot of tensor operations used in the crystal plasticity stress update.
 Currently, the macroscale NEML material models use raw pointer arrays to represent vectors and tensors.
 This would be unwieldy for the crystal plasticity models.
 Instead, the crystal plasticity module uses C++ objects